-"Well, that's news to me," the boy said, his tone angered before he suddenly wheeled around, nearly running headlong into the invisible kids, had they not made themselves completely intangible (another of their abilities) in time for him to walk straight through them unnoticed before he crossed the front lawn, stepped over the low garden fence and was striding off up the street.
+"Well, that's news to me," the boy said, his tone angered before he suddenly wheeled around.
+He nearly ran headlong into the invisible kids, had their reflexes not saved them by turning them completely intangible (another of their abilities) in time for him to walk straight through them unnoticed before he crossed the front lawn, stepped over the low garden fence and was soon striding off up the street.

-Both the Fentons agreed that that was probably going to come back and bite that kid's hand later, but it was also a very strange conversation.
-Firstly, had he forgotten that that man in the house had previously tried to strangle him?
-And what was he meaning by his lot?
-Did he not consider him to be normal?
+Firstly, had the boy forgotten that that man in the house had previously tried to strangle him?
+And what was the man meaning by his lot?
+Did he not consider the kid to be normal?
 Or even human?
 Then there was that thing about owls bringing him news.
 What could that have been about?

-Suddenly he felt something hit him in the stomach, knowing that it was Danielle's invisible arm stopping him urgently in mid-step.
-He looked up and saw that the kid had wheeled around and was looking behind him staring in their general direction.
+Danny suddenly felt something press him in the stomach, knowing that it was Danielle's invisible arm stopping him urgently in mid-step.
+He looked up and saw that the kid had wheeled around and was looking behind him, staring in their direction.